 Well our time has been rich, but it comes to a close.
 As we go out, how does the gospel of the glory of Jesus Christ combat the work of idolatry on our souls, reshape our identity, and truly satisfy our souls?

 So there are two parts to it.
-We are going from Genesis to Pentecost, if you will, having spent most of our time in the golden calf narrative here in the conversation that is on idolatry.
+We are going from Genesis to Pentecost, if you will, having spent most of our time in the golden-calf narrative here in the conversation that is on idolatry.
 We need to be reminded that we are created by a God who grants significance and safety — that we are created to yearn for it, to look for it, to desire it.
-And that is found in our Creator, a God who is deeply good, generous, gracious, just — all that which satisfies us is found in him.
+And that is found in our Creator, a God who is deeply good, generous, gracious, just — all that satisfies us is found in him.

 And so it is deeper, it is richer than it was even in Genesis by virtue of the fact that it overcomes our idolatries.
 It doesn’t simply break the power of our idols.
-It does, in part.
+It does in part.
 But the dynamic of forgiveness is itself an experience richer than we would have known had we not been broken and idolatrous.

 So when we have had an argument with a coworker or with our spouse, our first intuition is never to admit fault.
 But somehow, someway, when by God’s grace we ask for forgiveness, and it is actually granted, there is nothing like that experience that satisfies us.
 It is just deeply emotionally healthy.